Where to put Instagrammable style vignettes in your home or business

 It doesn’t have to be too bright.
 Just enough to take a photo without needing any flash or artificial light.

-2 Stand back
+2 Stand back and try to take a photo

 If it’s too cramped, the photo opp won’t work.

 You can test it out if you stand back and take some test photos.
 Always use your phone, rather than a fancy camera, for your test shots.
-That’ll give you a better idea of how your set-up works for most snappers.
+That’ll give you a better idea of how your set-up works for most speedy snappers.

 Waiting areas are perfect places for a style spot.
 This should be your go-to area, if you’re got one.

-Pick somewhere your visitors pause naturally.
 Then give them something to look at.
-Or sit in.
-Or stand in front of.

 Check what’s going on with your walls and surfaces.
-Have you got room to install some kind of backdrop?

 This is really effective, as it doesn’t take up any floor space.
 Perfect for commercial spaces, where every centimetre of floor space is valuable.

 Think about installing a sign, flower wall, green wall, mural, graffiti or some other kind of artwork.
-A quote often works well – just check the position so that someone can get in front of it and be in the shot too.

 Too much clutter overwhelms our busy brains.
 That’s why our eyes favour cognitive ease above cognitive load.